cobleg/EnergyFinancialMarkets/game theory.md

 Each player forms a plan, which can be either a pure [[strategy]],  a mixed  [[strategy]], or a behavioural [[strategy]].

 # Application to energy markets
 Energy markets involve a few types of players (e.g. consumers, suppliers, market makers, government etc).
 Interactions between players generate complex market dynamics.
 For example, a low-cost electricity supplier could decide to partially withdraw offers to supply electricity.
 During a period of high demand and restricted supply, this would likely cause a price spike.
-The electricity supplier would benefit from increased revenue while incurring les
+The electricity supplier would benefit from increased revenue while incurring less cost of supply.

+This situation creates a zero-sum game between the supplier and electricity buyers.
+The supplier benefits at the cost of the buyers.
+Since buyers know that this could happen, they could credibly threaten to seek retribution or financial compensation from the supplier via litigation.
+The costly litigation is a burden to both the supplier and the buyers.

+Buyers are rewarded if the court determines that the supplier violated a market rule when it withheld supply.
+Otherwise, the buyers lose, incurring both the original higher cost of supply plus the cost of litigation.

+A supplier seeking to manipulate prices would need to make a calculation about whether to withhold supply based on their assessment of eventually successfully defending the litigation.

+Hence, the decision to withhold supply is based on expected payoffs.